 The sport of skateboarding in Winnipeg was finally recognized by the City of Winnipeg in the 2004 Public Use Facility Study; adding skateboard parks to the official city list of recreational priorities.
 In 2005, a multi-million dollar 44,000 square foot skateboard park was built at the Forks in Winnipeg just as we lobbied for.

-It was around this time I started an online news magazine that turned into an online forum that was quite popular for some time until 2011.
-From 2003 to 2007, I organized and participated in several community cleanups and successfully sought to fund a neighbourhood garden in 2005.
-Around this time I also coordinated a neighbourhood watch.
+It was around this time, in 2001, I started an online news magazine that turned into an online forum that was quite popular for some time until 2011.
+From 2003 to 2007, I organized several community cleanups and successfully sought to fund a neighbourhood garden in 2005 on city-owned land.
+Around this time I also coordinated a neighbourhood watch for the West Broadway neighbourhood in Winnipeg for two years.

-I’m the Sponsorship Coordinator for the Velopalooza Bicycle Festival and I am a freelancer helping others with web research, virtual assistant tasks, social media marketing, website help, and providing voice over talent, something I want to do more of.
+I freelance online helping others with web research, personal assistant tasks, social media marketing, website help, and providing voice over talent, something I want to do more of.
 If you need help with any of this, contact me and let’s talk.

 Why does this website exist?